Rubilax12/DrumKit-easyversion-/README.md

 # DrumKit-easyversion-
-This is an easy version of drumkit Html Js
-You need to have .mp3 file on your own computer to run this program.
+This is an easy version of drumkit with Html/CSS and Javascript You need to have .mp3 file on your own computer to run this program.